2008 Categoría Primera A season: Overall standings

 Besides the Apertura and Finalizacion champions, the team with the best overall points earned will advance to the 2009 Copa Libertadores Group Stage.
-Also, the team with the second best overall points will advance to 2009 Copa Sudamericana, along with the 2008 Copa Colombia champions.
+The team with the second best overall points will advance to 2009 Copa Libertadores Preliminary Round.
+The team with the third best overall points average advances to the 2009 Copa Sudamericana, along with the 2008 Copa Colombia champions.